heesos/dntrc-api-nbp-server/README.md

 ## Description
 This is the solution for the internship task for Dynatrace.
-This project contains simple local runnable server which fetches data from http://api.nbp.pl/ and provides three endpoints to get detialed information from this API.
+This project contains simple local runnable server which fetches data from http://api.nbp.pl/ and provides three endpoints to get detailed information from this API.

 ## Installation